WordPress/blueprints/docs/build-your-first-blueprint.md

 }
 ```

-The shorthand syntax and the step syntax are equivalent.
-Every step specified with the shorthand syntax is automatically added
-at the beginning of the `steps` array in an arbitrary order.
-Shorthands are great for brevity, steps are great if you need more
-control over the order of execution.
+The shorthand syntax and the step syntax correspond with each other.
+Every step specified with the shorthand syntax is automatically added at the beginning of the `steps` array in an arbitrary order.
+Which should you choose?
+Use shorthands when brevity is your main concern, use steps when you need more control over the order of execution.

-### Setting the theme to Adventurer
+### 3. Install the _Adventurer_ theme

-Adventurer is an open-source source theme [available in the WordPress theme directory](https://wordpress.org/themes/adventurer/).
-Let's install it on our site using the [installTheme](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#InstallThemeStep) step:
+Adventurer is an open-source theme [available in the WordPress theme directory](https://wordpress.org/themes/adventurer/).
+Let's install it using the [`installTheme` step](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#InstallThemeStep):

 ```json
 {